gggliuye/gggliuye.github.io/WorkUtopa/index.md

 * We are now developping a deep learning based feature detection algorithm to deal with the illumination changing.
 * We are now developping a solid lidar based visual-lidar system to get a better and more dense result.
 [Using Neuvition](https://www.bilibili.com/video/BV1uJ411C74B/)
 * We are working with Deep learning based MVS methods. [articles research](https://docs.qq.com/slide/DUndnS2pwbkRiQmZM) and  [DeepMVS test](https://gitee.com/gggliuye/VIO/blob/master/DeepMVS/Result_show.ipynb)
+* We have further developped an local version of the algorithm (which could run entirely in mobile phone, will with a small loss of robustness).
+[Local Map](https://vio.readthedocs.io/zh_CN/latest/ServerLocalization/LocalMap.html)

 **Application Part**: